eric-unc/520-compiler/README.md

 Note that because of class requirements, my code is not as ideal as I want it to be.
 Please forgive me.

 ## Features supported
 Parses for correct syntax, builds an AST, perform contextual analysis (identification and type checking).
+Working on code generation.

 ## Usage
 The compiler should be used through the command line, through arguments:
 * The first argument is the file to be compiled.
 * A second optional argument that can be supplied is a "special mode" that can stop the compiler early, so no errors are generated.
 The following are supported:
 ** `--ast-only`: scans, parses, builds an AST, and prints the AST.
-** `--contextual-analysis-only`, scans, parses, builds an AST, performs contextual analysis (identification/type checking).
+** `--contextual-analysis-only`, scans, parses, builds an AST, performs contextual analysis (just identification/type checking).

 ## Grammar
 * Program ::= Class\* *end*